Gr3Fin/Courses_and_Certificates/Data_Analyst_Skill_Path/README.md

 <h3>Python:</h3>
   <p align='justify'>
-    This segment of the course provided comprehensive knowledge from data acquisition to advanced analysis techniques.
+    <blockquote>This segment of the course provided comprehensive knowledge from data acquisition to advanced analysis techniques.</blockquote>
   </p>

   <b>Skills and Tools Covered:</b>